Counting and packing Hamilton cycles in dense graphs and oriented graphs: Introduction

 Babai (see also \cite{NashWilliams1}) found a counterexample to this conjecture.
 Extending his ideas further, Nash-Williams gave an example of a graph on $n=4k$ vertices with minimum degree $2k$ and with at most $\lfloor(n+4)/8\rfloor$ edge-disjoint Hamilton cycles.
 He conjectured that this example is tight, i.e., any Dirac graph contains at least $\lfloor(n+4)/8\rfloor$ edge-disjoint Hamilton cycles.
 Moreover, Nash-Williams pointed out that the example depends heavily on the graph being not regular.
 He thus also proposed the following conjecture which has become known as the ``Nash-Williams Conjecture":

 \begin{conjecture} Every $d$-regular Dirac graph contains $\lfloor d/2\rfloor$ edge-disjoint Hamilton cycles. \end{conjecture}

 Recently, this conjecture was settled asymptotically by Christofides, K\"uhn and Osthus \cite{CKO}, who proved that any $d$-regular graph $G$ on $n$ vertices with $d\geq(1/2+\varepsilon)n$, contains at least $(1-\varepsilon)d/2$ edge-disjoint Hamilton cycles.
-For large graphs, K\"uhn and Osthus \cite{KO2} further improved it to $\lfloor d/2\rfloor$ edge-disjoint Hamilton cycles.
+For large graphs, K\"uhn and Osthus \cite{KO2} further improved this to $\lfloor d/2\rfloor$ edge-disjoint Hamilton cycles.
+Even more recently, after the first version of the present paper has been submitted, Csaba, K\"uhn, Lo, Osthus and Treglown \cite{1factor} proved the exact version of the above conjecture for all large enough $n$.

 For the non-regular case, K\"uhn, Lapinskas and Osthus \cite{KLO} proved that if $\delta(G)\geq (1/2+\varepsilon)n$, then $G$ contains at least $\textrm{reg}_{even}(n,\delta(G))/2$ edge-disjoint Hamilton cycles where $\textrm{reg}_{even}(n,\delta)$ is the largest \emph{even} integer $r$ such that every graph $G$ on $n$ vertices with minimum degree $\delta(G)=\delta$ must contain an $r$-regular spanning subgraph (an \emph{$r$-factor}).
 As for a concrete $G$, the maximal \emph{even} degree $r$ of an $r$-factor of $G$, which we denote by $\reg(G)$, can be much larger than $\textrm{reg}_{even}(n,\delta)$.
 Therefore, it is natural to look for bounds in terms of $\reg(G)$.
 In \cite{KO2}, K\"uhn and Osthus showed that any graph $G$ with $\delta(G) \geq (2-\sqrt{2}+\varepsilon)n$ contains $\reg (G)/2$ edge-disjoint Hamilton cycles, and in \cite{KLO}, K\"uhn, Lapinskas and Osthus conjectured the following tight result.